fioan89/sourcesync/README.md

 Passwordless ssh
 ----------------
-Currently, only **SFTP** connections support passwordless ssh.
+The plugin support passwordless SSH for both **SFTP** and **SCP** connections.
 In order to take full advantage of this feature you are advised to create a pair of public/private keys on your local machine - where IntelliJ or PyCharm IDE resides.
 Then copy the public key on every remote host you will connect to:
 Eg:```scp ~/.ssh/id_dsa.pub my_user_id@remote_hostname_or_IP:~/.ssh/id_dsa.pub```
 After this step is done, you should open a ssh shell to the remote machine where you will be prompted to authorize the key.
 Next you should open the **config window** and create a new **SFTP** connection.
 Then just like in the bellow picture, select **Use SSH key** and then browse and select the generated private key.
 ![SFTP connection with passwordless support](https://raw.githubusercontent.com/fioan89/sourcesync/master/resources/sourcesync/passwordlessSSH.png)